scsibug/vsmp/README.md

 $ python3 compare.py frames unique_frames 0.99
 ```

 The list of frames is iterated, and each new frame that has less than 99% similarity with the previous saved frame (starting from the first) is saved into the `unique_frames` directory.
 The structural similarity algorithm from `scikit-image` is used for this calculation.
+There is currently commented-out code in this script that allows for additional debugging - displaying red-tinted "dissimilar" frames, as well as heatmaps of which portions of the frame have changed.

 ### Displaying on e-Paper

 With a directory of relatively unique image frames, these can now be displayed to e-Paper with `display.py`.
 A configuration file (sample in `vsmp.config.example`) named `vsmp.config` is read from the current working directory, to determine where image frames are located, how long between screen refreshes, and the total length of runtime desired.
 A current frame counter file is specified, which holds the most recently displayed frame.
 Each time the program starts, this file is consulted if it exists, and playback is resumed from that point.

+Be sure to copy the directory of unique frames to the Raspberry Pi device, customize the config file, and then simply run the script.

 ### Scheduling for Autorun